jonbeebe/jonbeebe.github.io/_drafts/2016-02-12-plain-text-notes.md

 **3rd-party app selection**.
 I don't like being tied to the web app[^5] and wasn't completely happy with the available 3rd party clients (I did like the first-party iOS app, however).
 There is a [script](http://fletcherpenney.net/other_projects/simplenotesync/) that can be used to sync notes to a local folder, but I didn't really want to have to go through that, and more importantly, I wasn't confident enough that the script wouldn't wipe my notes on accident, or be maintained long enough to withstand any API changes that Simplenote might introduce in the future.

 **Limited ways to organize my notes**.
-I really want better organization for my notes, such as a "Work" folder for work-related notes, journal entries in a "Journal" folder, and so on.
+I really want better organization for my notes, such as a "Work" folder for work-related notes, a "Journal" folder for journal entries, and so on.
 I know I could use tags instead of folders, but that leads me to my next point...

 **Is it future-proof?** What happens if Simplenote shuts down before I no longer need to keep notes (in other words, before I die)?
 Simplenote *does* have an export option, but it gives each note a crazy, random filename and the tags don't seem to be preserved (there goes any work I put into tag-based organization).